talsvorai/choose-a-song/README.md

 2. Checkout the source code - configure it so the job runs every time a code is pushed into the main branch (GitHub webhook).
 3. Build the jar file and test it using maven - the test validates HTTP connection to the application.

-#### **Build a docker image, test it and push to Dockerhub**
+#### **Build a docker image, test it and push to DockerHub**
 1. Create a Dockerfile that build a slim image that is exposed on port 8080
 2. Build docker image and test that it runs and stops as expected.
-3. Upload the image to Dockerhub using the relevant credentials.
+3. Upload the image to DockerHub using the relevant credentials.

 #### **Deploy the application via another EC2 instance**
 1. Enter the instance using ssh.
-2. Pull the latesr image from Dockerhub.
+2. Pull the latesr image from DockerHub.
 3. Run the container while exposing port 8080.
 4. If the pipeline runs successfully (or fails) notify in the appropriate slack channel.